© Copyright 2021, R. Fleischer

 That brief bit of information may be opposite to what common sense is telling you.
 The MOA ARTICLE explains the phenomena.

 YOUR red rear brake light and YOUR red rear running light may or may not trigger a fast brain response in an approaching driver!
-A very bright red rear light ...in fact a number of them ...may still not trigger that driver's brain quickly, and maybe not any more quickly than just one modest red light.
-We'd LIKE to have that triggering brain response happen fast, and thus spur that cage driver into avoidance action.
+A very bright red rear light ...in fact a number of them ...may still not quickly trigger that driver's brain, and maybe not any more quickly than just one modest red light.
+We'd LIKE to have that triggering brain response happen fast, and thus spur that cage driver into accident avoidance action.
 We all know how to translate speed to distance per second.
-If that car is approaching you at some speed, the time of recognition and acting upon it can be very critical.
+If that car is approaching you at some speed, the time of recognition and and the time of acting upon it can be very critical.
 PARTICULARLY TO MOTORCYCLISTS!
 IF you have lights that are on your helmet, those are recognized by your brain at a very much faster rate, than if the lights were lower.
 There are helmet lights available now that even flash during braking, etc.....with no connections to your bike electrical system needed.
 Studies exist showing that the safety enhancement is huge.
 I did not do testing of this myself....I'd like to.

 Many safety agencies studies ...and others ...have proven that safety is enhanced for motorcyclists having modulated headlights ...as the pulsing light attracts attention, particularly important to a motorcyclist, who should want an oncoming driver to notice & recognize, and react, that a motorcycle is there.
 They has been shown to reduce left-turn accidents, & in general, reduce most accidents.
 Studies have also proven that bright clothing and certain colors of helmets help reduce accidents considerably.
 I conducted experiments with various lights.
 I did not test helmet lights.
 I wish I'd had time to do so, and, frankly, known about certain versions of these.
 I did a lot of experiments with various reflective stripes on my sidecar rig.
 I additionally did experiments while wearing my white helmet and also with my fluorescent yellow-greenish intensely colored helmet.
 I did experiments while riding my two-wheeler too (LOTS of experiments).
 I also did experiments with added lights, etc.

-Various investigations and tests, including tests by the Federal Government, have so far not put-it-all-together for motorcyclists. although there is a very considerable amount of work that has been done with big trucks and for cars.
+Various investigations and tests, including tests by the Federal Government, have so far not put-it-all-together for motorcyclists, although there is a very considerable amount of work that has been done with big trucks and for cars.
 The USA Federal Government quite some time ago passed rules/regulations/law on headlight modulators and they are specifically authorized for motorcycles ...which DEFINITELY DO, CONSIDERABLY, help recognition ...and, in particular, do so from a decent distance, so providing some decent time for the oncoming car driver to have his/her brain deal with it.
 But the size of the bike, and the FACT that oncoming drivers do not 'expect' to see a motorcycle, is a problem.
-Another problem, rather tied into the others, is that car drivers have a real problem in estimating the closeness of other vehicles ...and, believe it or not ...this effect is for ANY size of 'other' vehicle.
+Another problem, rather tied into the others, is that car drivers ...especially some of them...have a substantial problem in estimating the closeness of other vehicles ...and, believe it or not ...this is for ANY size of 'other' vehicle.
 In situations with not great lighting levels, and with poor reflective colors, even huge vehicles may not be recognized very fast.

-Drivers ...and riders ...also have a problem in detecting motion, since human's peripheral vision is the PRIMARY method of recognition of motion.
+Drivers and riders both have a problem in detecting motion, since human's peripheral vision is the PRIMARY method of recognition of motion.
 Peripheral vision does NOT mean turning one's head, or rotating ones eyes.
-If you are keeping up with what I am saying in this article so far, you should be getting a strong idea that objects in motion are 'seen/recognized/acted-upon' very differently, depending on if you are looking straight at them; or, 'seeing out of the corner of your eye'.
+If you are keeping up with what I am saying in this article so far, you should be getting the strong idea that objects in motion are 'seen/recognized/acted-upon' very differently, depending on if you are looking straight at them; or, 'seeing out of the corner of your eye'.
 This is a very peculiar property of our eyes and brain.
 It is MY conclusion that a goodly percentage of 'accidents' are caused by this phenomena.
 NOTE that 'objects' includes lights or other items of light.

 The rear and sides of your motorcycle are not specifically addressed by the Federal Government for adding conspicuity/recognition, in anything approaching the way the front is (by allowing very specific types of flashing headlights ...that is, modulators).
 The modulator effect is well laid-out in my article.
 Here, again, is that link: https://bmwmotorcycletech.info/hdlite.htm